aio-libs/aiocache/README.rst

 .. image:: https://badge.fury.io/py/aiocache.svg
   :target: https://pypi.python.org/pypi/aiocache

-An asynchronous cache implementation with multiple backends for asyncio.
-Used `django-redis-cache <https://github.com/sebleier/django-redis-cache>`_ and `redis-simple-cache <https://github.com/vivekn/redis-simple-cache>`_ as inspiration for the initial structure.

-Disclaimer: The code is still in **alpha** version so new versions may introduce breaking changes.
-Once version 1.0 is reached, deprecation policy will be introduced.

-Supported backends:

-- SimpleMemoryCache
-- RedisCache using aioredis_
-- MemCache using aiomcache_
+The asyncio cache that implements multiple backends.

-This libraries aims for simplicity over specialization.
+This library aims for simplicity over specialization.
 It provides a common interface for all caches which allows to store any python object.
 The operations supported by all backends are:

 - ``add``
 - ``exists``